magnos-code/magnos/docs/source/conventions.rst

 Hamiltonian prefactor
 ---------------------

-The Heisenberg Hamiltonian in Magnos is defined as a sum over all pairs of indices and double-counting is then removed by multiplying by :math:`0.5`.
+The Heisenberg Hamiltonian in Magnon is defined as a sum over all pairs of indices and double-counting is then removed by multiplying by :math:`0.5`.
 This is then multiplied by a prefactor which by default is :math:`2`, but this may be changed by the user when initializing the :code:`MagnonSpectrum` object.